Last Updated on 10/10/2025

 b.
 Distinction from Traditional Healthcare

-Unlike traditional healthcare’s in-person consultations and treatments, telehealth allows for care delivery across distances, minimizing the physical barriers to access.
+Unlike traditional healthcare’s in-person consultations and treatments, telehealth enables care delivery across distances, minimizing physical barriers to access.

 B. Assessing Readiness for Telehealth Implementation